kjanshair/kjanshair.github.io/_posts/aws/2020-9-18-setting-up-aws-managed-remote-access-vpn-vpg-1-2.md

 terraform apply -var-file=input.tfvars -auto-approve
 ```

 > Modify `input.tfvars` accordingly if you are following along.
-Also keep in mind that all the AWS resources we will be provisioning may cost you some cents.
+Also, keep in mind that all the AWS resources we will be provisioning may cost you some cents.
 Make sure you delete them if they are no longer required.

-Once the script got executed, you will see a VPC is created with a private subnet, a route table and an EC2 with no public IP address.
+Once the script gets executed, you will see a VPC is created with a private subnet, a route table and an EC2 with no public IP address.
 The script creates the only subnet in one Availability Zone for demonstration purpose.

 Once ready, let's start creating the VPN connection.